Make a Soda Bottle Greenhouse

 - Put the top half of the soda bottle back on, tucking inside the edges of the container.
 If necessary, you can cut small slits into the upper portion to make it fit.
 Leave the cap on.

-- Place atop a waterproof plate in a sunny spot and water sparingly.
+- Place on top of a waterproof plate in a sunny spot and water sparingly.
 The lid retains moisture and heat, so your seeds should sprout quickly.
 Because the plastic is clear, you’ll be able to see the roots beneath the surface of the soil.
-If the greenhouse gets too steamy, you can remove the lid once in a while.
-When your seedlings get big enough, transplant to the garden, and plant a new crop!
+If the greenhouse gets too steamy, you can remove the lid every once in a while.
+When your seedlings get big enough, transplant them to the garden, and plant a new crop!